Micronesia: Music and dance

 Micronesian music is influential to those living in the Micronesian islands.
 Some of the music is based around mythology and ancient Micronesian rituals.
 It covers a range of styles from traditional songs, handed down through generations, to contemporary music.

 Traditional beliefs suggest that the music can be presented to people in dreams and trances, rather than being written by composers themselves.
 Micronesian folk music is, like Polynesian music, primarily vocal-based.

 In the Marshall Islands, the roro is a kind of traditional chant, usually about ancient legends and performed to give guidance during navigation and strength for mothers in labour.
 Modern bands have blended the unique songs of each island in the country with modern music.
 Though drums are not generally common in Micronesian music, one-sided hourglass-shaped drums are a major part of Marshallese music.
 There is a traditional Marshallese dance called beet, which is influenced by Spanish folk dances; in it, men and women side-step in parallel lines.
 There is a kind of stick dance performed by the Jobwa, nowadays only for very special occasions.

 Popular music, both from Micronesia and from other areas of the world, is played on radio stations in Micronesia.

 Sports

 The region is home to the Micronesian Games.
 This quadrennial international multi-sport event involves all of Micronesia's countries and territories except Wake Island.

 Nauru has two national sports, weightlifting and Australian rules football.
-According to 2007 Australian Football League International Census figures, there are around 180 players in the Nauru senior competition and 500 players in the junior competition, representing an participation rate of over 30% overall for the country.
+According to 2007 Australian Football League International Census figures, there are around 180 players in the Nauru senior competition and 500 players in the junior competition, representing a participation rate of over 30% overall for the country.

 Religion and mythology

 The predominant religion in Micronesia is Christianity (93%).
+According to 2023 government statistics, 55% of the population were Catholic and 42% were Protestant, while 2% belonged to other Christian denominations.
+Other religious groups exist including Baha'is, Buddhists, Hindus, Jews, and Muslims.

 Micronesian mythology comprises the traditional belief systems of the people of Micronesia.
 There is no single belief system in the islands of Micronesia, as each island region has its own mythological beings.
+It was noted that 2.7% of the population followed folk religions in 2014.

-There are several significant figures and myths in the Federated States of Micronesia, Nauruan and Kiribati traditions.
+There are several significant figures and myths in the traditions of the Federated States of Micronesia, Nauru, and Kiribati.

+Shinto shrines dating from during or after World War II exist in some Micronesian countries.